JonasVdS18/CALCPONG/README.md

     make

 # INFO
 if you want to know more about developing games for the TI-84 plus CE calculator, I highly recommend to take a look at the [CE C Toolchain](https://github.com/CE-Programming/toolchain) they also have a [documentation](https://ce-programming.github.io/toolchain/).
+You can also use the [CEmu emulator](https://github.com/CE-Programming/CEmu) to experiment on a virtual calculator, so that if you do something wrong, you won't crash your actual calculator.